sandialabs/nSIGHTS/README.md

 nSIGHTS includes a large amount of documentation in Windows Help format (found as [nPre64.chm](exe/x64/Release/nPre64.chm) and [nPost64.chm](exe/x64/Release/nPost64.chm) in the exe/x64/Release directory (follow link and click "view raw" to download help files), and also available from inside the program at run time), and as design documents in the "documents" folder.

-- [The User's Manual](documents/nSIGHTS_Users_Manual_V2.41a.pdf) (follow link and click "view raw" to download pdf) is a 495-page document that includes description of most features in the nSIGHTS program (nPre, nPost, and nPreX), and some basic description of how to carry out basic workflows.
+- [The User's Manual](documents/nSIGHTS_Users_Manual_V2.41a.pdf) (follow link and click "view raw" to download pdf) is a 495-page document that includes description of most features in the nSIGHTS program (nPre, nPost, and nPreX), and  description of how to carry out basic workflows (import data, make plots, etc.).

 - [The Program Design Document](documents/nSIGHTS_Program_Design_V2.41a.pdf) (follow link and click "view raw" to download pdf) is a 54-page description of the structure of the C++ source code, including listing of GUI menu items.

 - [The Functional Description and Theoretical Development Document](documents/nSIGHTS_Program_Design_V2.41a_AppendixA_Theory.pdf) (follow link and click "view raw" to download pdf) is a 66-page document describing the theory and numerical implementation details used in nSIGHTS.
-This docuement is an appendix to the Program Design Document given above.
+This document is an appendix to the Program Design Document given above.